bemosior/reposervice/Building Instructions.md

 1. ImageMagick
 1. Ghostscript
 1. Poppler or Poppler-utils (for `pdftotext`)
+1. Tesseract (needs to be [built from source](http://ubuntuforums.org/showthread.php?t=1647350&p=10248384#post10248384), along with leptonica, and requires these prerequisites)
+	1. libpng12-dev
+	1. libjpeg62-dev
+	1. libtiff4-dev

 PHP pear is needed to install uploadprogress: `pecl install uploadprogress` and add "extension=uploadprogress.so" to php.ini.
 Apache httpd mod_rewrite is needed for clean URLs; for Ubuntu, move `/etc/apache2/mods-available/rewrite.load` to `/etc/apache2/mods-enabled/`.
 Also be sure to allow .htaccess directives to be honored by setting `AllowOverride All` in the httpd configuration file.